Thank you for taking the time to get to know me more! I like to describe myself in three As.

 Welcome to my website!

-A lifelong learner and educator, Engelmann is passionate about community engagement and production management.
+As a natural born leader, Engelmann is passionate about community engagement and production management.
 Growing up without easily accessible access to the arts she has made it her mission to give back to communities similar to the one she grew up in.

 Engelmann has held roles such as the Marketing Graduate Fellow at Longy School of Music, Physical Graffiti’s Executive Director (2021 - 2022) -during her term was awarded “Most Improved Organization of the Year” by Millikin University.
 She also held roles such as the Marketing and Health & Wellness Director (2022 - 2023) for Physical Graffiti, and President (2022) and Vice President of Public Relations (2021) for Alpha Chi Omega Upsilon.
 In 2022, she was awarded "Best Marketing and Outreach Program" by Millikin University for her work in raising awareness during Sexual Assault Awareness Month.